 The Headteacher may write-off an outstanding debt of up to £100.00, provided that the appropriate follow-up action outlined above has been taken.
 For example, it may not prove cost effective to spend further administrative time in dealing with the recovery of a small debt.
 For debts between £50.00 and £100.00, details of the debtor, amount of write-off, and reason for no further action being taken will be reported to the next Leadership & Resources Committee meeting and duly minuted.

-If the outstanding debt is £500.00 or less the Leadership & Resources Committee may write-off the debt provided the appropriate follow-up action outlined above has been taken.
+If the outstanding debt is between £100.00 - £500.00, the Leadership & Resources Committee may write it off provided the appropriate follow-up action outlined above has been taken.
 A write-off at this level will only be considered in extenuating circumstances.
 If the Leadership & Resources Committee do not wish to write-off the debt, advice will be sought from the appropriate department at the Local Authority.

 If the debt is higher than £500.00, the Finance Officer will inform the appropriate department at the Local Authority and seek their advice.